 Sometimes, it’s a luck-of-the-draw.
 Just one of those mamahood experiences to add to the list.

-However, there are some “anti-colic bottles” that may help avoid a colicky baby.
+However, there is something called an “anti-colic bottle” which may help avoid a colicky baby.

-Here are the best anti-colic bottles according to our veteran mamas of Peanut:
+Here is the best anti-colic bottle according to our veteran mamas of Peanut: